 - be non-profit;

 - be governed by a Board of Directors or other body responsible for the organization;

 - be located in the City of Toronto and have a significant portion of its activities occurring within the City;

 - have an annual operating budget of less than $150,000;

 - conduct music activities on an annual, ongoing basis either throughout the year or on a seasonal basis;

-- have previously received a minimum three project grants through TAC’s music program (grants awarded through the Appeal process are not counted);
+- have previously received a minimum three project grants through TAC’s music program;

-- produce a minimum of three self-presented concerts with different repertoire in each season (self-presented means that the organization takes responsibility for planning, production and ticket selling);
+- produce a minimum of two self-presented concerts with different repertoire in each season (self-presented means that the organization takes responsibility for planning, production and ticket selling);

 The following are not eligible to apply to this program: